 Dragging and dropping text allows you to use the mouse to move text.

-- Select the text you wish to move.
+- Select the text you want to move.

 Selecting text to move

 - Click and drag the text to the location where you want it to appear.
 The cursor will have a rectangle under it to indicate that you are moving text.